drdhaval2785/inriawrapper/SanskritMark.md

 'vacana' takes '1'/'2'/'3' for ekavacana, dvivacana and bahuvacana respectively.

 e.g. `BU.1.p.low.t.1.1` signifies that the verb 'BU' has to be declined with 1st gana, parasmaipada, low lakara, kartari vacya, prathama purusa, ekavacana e.g. aBUt

+# SanskritMark to Devanagari

+If a SanskritMark description gives more than one form, they will be shown separated by '|'.
+Note that there would be no space around the separator.

+# Devanagari to SanskritMark

+If a given Sanskrit word can stand for more than one SanskritMark description, they will be shown separated by '|'.
+Note that there would be no space around the separator.